vexl-it/vexl/apps/mobile/README.md

 5. Run `yarn install` to install dependencies.
 6. Run `yarn start` to start the development server.
 7. Open the app and select your computer as a host to download the js bundle from.

+## E2E Testing

+This app uses Maestro framework for UI testing, to install the tool follow [this guide](https://maestro.mobile.dev/getting-started/installing-maestro) and then just run `yarn start` and in new terminal window `yarn e2e:test`